 Heat a griddle pan, brush the patties with olive oil and cook, for about 3 minutes per side, or until done to preference.

 The burgers and the buns are the basic components.
 The build is the other.
-I like to toast the rolls face down down on a dry, hot griddle pan.
+I like to toast the rolls face down on a dry, hot griddle pan.
 Laurence likes fresh basil leaves, finely sliced pickled onions, a bit of cheese (either mature cheddar or a nice blue) and tomato sauce.
 So this is how we had them, and they were amazing.
-The pungent fresh basil blending in with the spiky, but yet subtle pickled onion, suprised me in its simple awesomeness.
+The pungent fresh basil blending in with the spiky, yet subtle pickled onion surprised me in its simple awesomeness.